 Date Document Revision Change Summary 2014-11-04 4.0 Added Alert Consumer to Alert Communication Management Profile.
 Rearranged material to conform to current template for Technical Framework Volume 1.
 2015-10-14 5.0 Updated ACM Profile with approved CPs and housekeeping corrections.
-2016-11-09 6.0 Added cross-reference to ITI mACM Profile 2017-11-09 7.0 Updated ACM Profile for CP 132 ACM Use Case A6 to indicate that the Alert Consumer (ACon) Actor is an additional recipient and that the decision to log only is implementation specific.
+2016-11-09 6.0 Added cross-reference to ITI mACM Profile 2017-11-09 7.0 Updated ACM Profile for CP 132 ACM Use Case A6 to indicate that the Alert Consumer (ACon) is an additional recipient and that the decision to log only is implementation specific.
+2018-10-23 8.0 Updated some wording in Section 1 and links to the General Introduction and associated appendices.
+2019-12-12 9.0 Infusion Pump Event Communication (IPEC) has been accepted by IHE PCD Technical and Planning Committees for Final Text status; therefore, Section 7 Infusion Pump Event Communication (IPEC) has been added to this Technical Framework document.
+Volume 1 changes in accepted Change Proposals 139-146 have been applied, specifically PIV extensions for bolus and multistep in CP 139.
+Other CPs did not affect Volume 1 material.